andybarry/flight/drivers/cpp_ardupilot_mavlink_bridge/README.md

 Ardupilot MAVLINK Bridge
 ========================

-Reads messages from the serial port and publishes them to LCM.
+Reads LCM MAVLINK messages and converts them to messages on many different channels, one channel for each data stream./

 Installation
 ============

 You must have the LCM types compiled.
 Run flight/LCM/build to do so.